spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ## Wishlist

-The [Wishlist](/docs/scos/dev/feature-walkthroughs/{{page.version}}/wishlist-feature-walkthrough.html) feature allows customers to track and save the products they wish to purchase through the wish list.
+The [Wishlist](/docs/scos/dev/feature-walkthroughs/{{page.version}}/wishlist-feature-walkthrough.html) feature lets customers to track and save the products they wish to purchase through the wish list.
 Customers can create multiple wish lists and customize their names.